-Furthermore, the Lenoir 2.0 is currently being tested on the dyno test cell and looks promising to save up to 80% of CO2 emissions.
+Furthermore, the Hydrogen truck 2.0 is currently being tested on the dyno test cell and looks promising to save up to 80% of CO2 emissions.
 CMB.TECH is marching ahead to achieve zero-emissions with the H2 mono fuel truck which is in the early stages of engineering.

 In the H2 dual fuel technology, hydrogen is aspirated into the combustion chamber.
 This substitution directly reduces the amount of diesel fuel required to power the engine.
 The clean H2 fuel contains no carbon, drastically reducing the CO2 emissions whilst maintaining same power output whilst still relying on the proven technology.